markup-theme/markup-theme/markup_theme/source/tutorials.rst

 Local Pygments CSS
 ==================================================

-Pygments is an `open source generic syntax highlighter <http://pygments.org/>`__ that is used by the |theme| theme to prettify source code.
+Pygments is an `open source generic syntax highlighter <http://pygments.org/>`__ that is used by |theme| to prettify source code.
 Pygments has the following BSD license:

 .. code-block:: none